 It is worth highlighting the competition in the design software space, which includes players such as Dassault Systèmes (OTC:DASTY), Adobe (NASDAQ:ADBE), Ansys (NASDAQ:ANSS), PTC (NASDAQ:PTC), and Bentley Systems (NASDAQ:BSY).

-As you can see below, Autodesk's revenue growth has been solid over the last year, growing from quarterly revenue of $913.1 million, to $1.05 billion.
+As you can see below, Autodesk's revenue growth has been measured over the last year, growing from quarterly revenue of $952.4 million, to $1.12 billion.

-Analysts covering the company are expecting the revenues to grow 17.2% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 18% over the next twelve months, although estimates are likely to change post earnings.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Autodesk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 90% in Q2.
+Autodesk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 90.4% in Q3.

 That means that for every $1 in revenue the company had $0.90 left to spend on developing new products, marketing & sales and the general administrative overhead.
 This is a great gross margin, that allows companies like Autodesk to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
 It is good to see that the gross margin is staying stable which indicates that Autodesk is doing a good job controlling costs and is not under a pressure from competition to lower prices.

-With a market capitalization of $75 billion, more than $924.9 million in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.
+With a market capitalization of $68.2 billion, more than $1.79 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.

 Is Now The Time?

-When considering Autodesk, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-There are numerous reasons why we think Autodesk is one of the best software as service companies out there.
+Autodesk may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+There are a number of reasons why we think Autodesk is a great business.
 Its revenue growth has been mediocre, but at least that growth rate is expected to increase in the short term.
-But on a positive note, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its impressive gross margins are indicative of excellent business economics.
+But on a positive note, its impressive gross margins are indicative of excellent business economics, and its very efficient customer acquisition hints at the potential for strong profitability.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.